 SUPPORT YOUR CHILD'S "BIG FEELINGS" THROUGH PLAY

-Tantrums can happen at home, at school, at the park, at the grocery store... you name it!
-Some people say it's "just a phase" OR "good luck mom - mine cried for hours when they didn't want to put their shoes on."
+Tantrums can happen at home, at school, at the park, at the grocery store... anywhere, anytime!
+Some say it's "just a phase" OR "good luck mom - mine cried for hours when they didn't want to put their shoes on."

-We need to teach them these skills (just like how we taught them the ABCs' and to brush their teeth!)
+Let's teach our kids these skills (just like how we taught them the ABCs' and to brush their teeth!)
 But how?

 "Soothing Sammy" 4-Step Program: